jeffsvajlenko/BigCloneEval/ReadMe.txt

 next step), although any output is supported.

 The 'sample/' directory contains the nicadRunner as an example bash script targeting Linux/OSX, and and iclonesRunner.cmd command script targeting Windows.
+Note that these scripts won't run as is, and will require downloading and installing the clone detection tools, and modifying the runner to work with your computer's environment.

 The detectClones command takes this script as input, the maximum files the tool can handle without scalability issues on the available hardware, and a scratch directory to use in